FlorenceHapgood/Bank_tech_test/README.md

 Description
 ------

 This is a tech test for the Bank challenge, set by Makers and completed individually in two working days.
-Here are the instructions and goals https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md
+See below for the Specification.

 Features
 -------

 A user can deposit and withdraw money.
-They can do so multiple times without having to create a new instance of the account class.
+They can do so multiple times without having to create a new instance of the Account class.
 They can print a statement, which shows the history of deposits and withdrawals, their balance at the time of these transactions, and the date of the transactions.

 How to use
 ------